Searching for Privacy Risks in LLM Agents via Simulation: Necessity of Search-Based Defense Development

 \section{Necessity of Search-Based Defense Development}

 We validate the necessity of search by testing comprehensive defense instructions generated by LLMs without search.

-Starting with basic attacks ($A_0$), this comprehensive defense achieves robust performance (average leak score: 1.4\%) on \texttt{Training-5}.
-However, after applying our search procedure to discover targeted attacks, we increase the average leak score to 46.3\%, revealing severe vulnerabilities comparable to our baseline defense $D_0$.
-This confirms that search-based optimization is essential for both discovering hidden vulnerabilities and developing truly robust defenses.
+Starting with basic attacks ($A_0$), this comprehensive defense achieves robust performance (average leak velocity: 1.4\%) on \texttt{Training-5}.
+However, after applying our search procedure to discover targeted attacks, we increase the average leak velocity to 46.3\%, revealing severe vulnerabilities comparable to our baseline defense $D_0$.
+Note that $D_2$ remains robust under attack search, where we cannot find more effective attacks to increase the average leak velocity (7.1\%).
+This confirms that search-based optimization is crucial for both uncovering hidden vulnerabilities and developing robust defenses.